YT37/Machine-DeepLearning-Projects/MovieSentimentProcessing/README.md

-# RestaurantReviewsProcessing
+# MovieSentimentProcessing
-This project Process text based reviews and Classifies them based on their Features using NaturalLanguageProcessing.
+This project Process text based reviews of Movies and Classifies thier Sentiment them based on their Features using NaturalLanguageProcessing.

 # Requirements
  - Python 3.6 or up